Ryman Hospitality Properties: Ryman Hospitality Properties

-Opry Entertainment opened on December 1, 2017 the Opry City Stage as a joint venture in New York City.
+Opry Entertainment opened on December 1, 2017, the Opry City Stage as a joint venture in New York City.
 The venue was planned to be turned into a chain.
 It closed within ten months of opening, and the company abandoned the concept.
 Instead, Ryman focused on expanding its other bar/restaurant concept which premiered in 2017 named Ole Red, which is operated in partnership with country music artist Blake Shelton and is inspired by his hit song Ol' Red.
-As of 2022, the chain has five locations: two in Nashville, and one each in Tishomingo, Oklahoma, Gatlinburg, Tennessee, and Orlando, Florida, with a sixth location planned for Las Vegas, Nevada.
+As of 2024, the chain has six locations: two in Nashville, and one each in Tishomingo, Oklahoma, Gatlinburg, Tennessee, Orlando, Florida, and Paradise, Nevada (on the Las Vegas Strip).

 Ryman agreed to December 2019 to purchase the Block 21 entertainment complex, which includes the Austin City Limits venues, from Stratus Properties for $275 million, including assumption of about a $141 million mortgage.
 An offering of at least 3 million shares of Ryman would be made to fund the purchase in the first quarter of 2020.

+In 2021, Ryman Hospitality purchased controlling interest in the Gaylord Rockies Resort & Convention Center.

 On April 4, 2022, it was announced that investment company Atairos and media conglomerate NBCUniversal will jointly buy the 30% minority stake in Opry Entertainment from Ryman, which will retained the 70% ownership in the company, but organize it into a new holding company separate from the REIT called Ryman Hospitality Holdings.

-Today, the company traces its official history back to the founding of WSM Radio and the Grand Ole Opry in 1925.
+In 2023, Ryman Hospitality reclaimed management of Wildhorse Saloon from Marriott, and began redeveloping the property into a new concept called Category 10, inspired by the life and music of country music artist Luke Combs.
+It is slated to open in phases, beginning in the Summer of 2024.

+Also in 2023, Ryman Hospitality purchased the JW Marriott San Antonio Hill Country Resort & Spa from Blackstone Real Estate Income Trust.
+Marriott International will continue to operate the property under the JW Marriott flag.